-Disclaimer : This page contains affiliate links to products.
-We may receive a commission for purchases made through these links.
+Disclaimer : This page contains an affiliate link to products.
+We may receive a commission for purchases made through this link.

 Overall, if you are staying within your hair color range- just shifting within 2-3 shades of normal for you- using a box color is great.

-Common problems with hair dye.
+What are common problems with hair dye?

 Ingredients to know:

 Paraphenylenediamine: Also known as ppd.
 This is the dye responsible for darker shades of hair color.
 It is found in BOTH salon hair color and at-home hair color products.
 If you prefer darker shades but have developed an allergy to this, consider using vegetable-based dyes.
 Another substitute for PPD is para-toluenediamine sulfate (PTDS).
 In a study comparing PPD to PTDS, PTDS was less likely to cause contact dermatitis and found to be a suitable alternative although it is still possible to that some may be sensitive or allergic to PTDS.
 Patch testing is important to consider prior to a full treatment.

 Ammonia: Ammonia is added to hair dyes to swell the hair follicle to help hair dye penetrate the cuticle and attach more effectively.
 Even though we often hear about ammonia-free products, it is difficult to say if these are actually better.
 Ultimately these products will still use some kind of alkalinizing ingredients to achieve the same result.
 If you are not using a permanent hair color this is not necessarily important to have as an ingredient.